twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.271 - archetypal lense (holden and miller leave) p.274 - miller and holden dosed with lethal radiation p.275 - they learn that the people were infected with with julie had
+p.271 - archetypal lense (holden and miller leave) p.274 - miller and holden dosed with lethal radiation p.275 - they learn that the people were infected with with julie had p.277 - miller used to have a 'family'